 Companies like Pillsbury and Coors are finding that establishing corporate wellness programs are improving their bottom line.
 It is estimated that for every dollar spent on Wellness promotion, a company can expect a return on the average of three dollars.

 Please contact for more information about the wellness consulting program.

 Wellness Programs in the workplace are a win-win paradigm shift that is taking hold in many industries.
-It is also a sound internal business model that recognizes your employees as your company's greatest asset.
-Their health and well being directly affects their productivity and YOUR bottom line!
+It is also a sound business model because it recognizes your employees as your company's greatest asset.
+Their health and wellbeing directly affects their productivity, and YOUR bottom line!

 That's where I come in.
 Think of me as a guide and to the wonderful world of Wellness.

 I can help you install or upgrade your External Wellness campaign and services in the following ways:

 Coordinate a Publicity campaign with services and enhanced employee skills and attitudes that deliver on your advertising promises.

 Help you prepare and present your proposal to the decision makers